19 Years and Counting: ‘A Sole Team for Vickie’ Treads Many Miles for the Cure

-2019 marks our 23rd annual Susan G. Komen Triangle Race for the Cure.
-Many of our supporters and teams have been with us since our early years, including our overall top fundraising team, A Sole Team for Vickie.
+Many of our Triangle Race for the Cure supporters and teams have been with us since our early years, including our overall top fundraising team, A Sole Team for Vickie.

 “Our goal is to use A Sole Team for Vickie to fulfill our commitment to Vickie, to inspire and support others, and to be a competitive and consistent fundraiser.
 Our strategy is to make the biggest impact possible with the resources available to us.
 We will never be the largest team by team member count but we will always make an impact!” shared Vickie’s husband, Dennis Grabowski.